 The 1951 Refugee Convention protects people seeking asylum from persecution on the grounds of their method of entry and guarantees them access to claim asylum, for the very reason that there is no viable way of seeking permission to enter a country in order to apply for asylum.

-Under the ‘New Plan’, Priti Patel wants to criminalise people who attempt or manage to reach the UK irregularly.
+Under the anti-refugee bill, Priti Patel wants to criminalise people who attempt or manage to reach the UK irregularly.
 But people seeking safety often have to travel without permission.
 If you arrive in the UK irregularly, you might have arrived via a small boat or with a fake passport to enter the country as there is no visa to enable you to come to the UK to claim asylum.

-The new proposals claim to introduce tougher penalties for those arriving, or seeking to arrive, in the UK without permission.
+The new proposals claim to introduce tougher penalties for those arriving or seeking to arrive, in the UK without permission.
 In actual fact, these powers already exist but are rarely used against those seeking asylum because to do so would be a breach of international law.

 The Government also proposes to intercept boats attempting to cross the Channel and suspected of carrying passengers who seek to enter the UK without permission, by literally turning boats around and redirecting them away from the UK.